ARMmbed/mbed-os-5-docs/docs/tools/CLI/troubleshooting.md

 ### Missing Python dependencies

-Mbed CLI attempts to automatically installs missing Python dependencies.
-This step can fail if Mbed CLI does not have permission to install them.
-If it fails, Mbed CLI will print out a warning and a suggested command to run with the necessary permissions:
+Mbed CLI attempts to automatically install missing Python dependencies.
+If Mbed CLI doesn't have the necessary permissions, installation fails and Mbed CLI prints out a warning and a suggested command to run with the necessary permissions:

 ```
 Missing Python modules were not auto-installed.